 Having or opening a bank account in Thailand is useful for a number of reasons.
 If you own property then you can either pay your levies once a year or set up a debt order from your bank account.
 The same goes if you have a wife or girlfriend in Thailand.
 Sending money by Western Union can cost you an arm and a leg in fees each month.

-It would be much better to have a local bank account and transfer you money online from your Thai account to that of your girlfriend or wife.
+It would be much better to have a local bank account and transfer your money online from your Thai account to that of your girlfriend or wife.
 If you are going to retire then you need to show 800,000THB in a Thai bank account and the same goes with the marriage visa having to show 400,000THB in a Thai bank account.
-You can’t extend you visa if you don’t have a local bank account.
+You can’t extend your visa if you don’t have a local bank account.

 That would be very difficult.
 Some banks want a residence certificate however in order to have that status you would have already had a bank account.
 Some will open a savings account but want a valid work permit.
-Its does get frustrating.
+It does get frustrating.

-- – Bank fees in Thailand are not as high as they are in the West.
+– Bank fees in Thailand are not as high as they are in the West.

-- – There is a limit on ATM withdrawals of 50,000THB per day.
+– There is a limit on ATM withdrawals of 50,000THB per day.

-- – For savings accounts the fees are very low.
+– For savings accounts, the fees are very low.

 If you have an account other than a savings account the fees to go up with such conveniences as internet banking.
 The online banking facilities in Thailand is very good and as mentioned above you can pay your bills online or transfer funds from your Thai bank account while overseas.
-Note that as a security measure it normally send a code to your mobile phone for internet transfer which you need to confirm for the transaction to complete.
-See other articles with retirement in Thailand.
+Note that as a security measure it normally sends a code to your mobile phone for internet transfer which you need to confirm for the transaction to complete.
+See other articles on retirement in Thailand.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.